-Mobile Website First
+Mobile First Website Design

 The use of mobile phones has become the main platform used by a majority of users across the U.S. as a communication medium (especially ages 15-50).
 According to the latest statistics there are more people who communicate through SMS than there are through email, and there are more people who own a mobile phone than credit cards or computers.